Ackermiam/rp-game/README.md

 I think this is the next features/updates :

-- Make the game really responsive
+- Make the game more responsive
 - Create a unique joker for each character
 - A BIG REFACTO FOR THIS SHITTY CODE
-- Compress images
 - Develop STORY MODE ?
 - Insert an animation of dice while select action ?